jason-ash/jtash/src/posts/20220124-learning-from-failure.md

 status: published
 ---

 I often tell my team that tests lead to better code.
-In my experience tests provide a net benefit far greater than the time it takes to write them.
+In my experience, tests provide a net benefit far greater than the time it takes to write them.
 For example, good tests make it easier and faster to debug issues, and allow us to refactor code more confidently and quickly.
 The entire test suite should be run every time we propose changes to our production code, and ideally this happens automatically as part of a Continuous Integration / Continuous Deployment process like Github Actions or Azure Pipelines.

 # Swiftly, our shared Python library